iterative/dvc.org/static/docs/tutorial/reproducibility.md

 	data/eval.txt: AUC: 0.624652
 ```

-> It is convenient to keep track of information even for failed experiments.
+> It's convenient to keep track of information even for failed experiments.
 > Sometimes a failed hypothesis gives more information than a successful one.

 Let’s keep the result in the repository.
 Later we can find out why bigram does